-In this section, I provide empirical motivation for incorporating the risk premium channel into the search framework for examining the effects of uncertainty shocks on labor markets.
+In this section, I provide empirical motivation for including the risk premium channel in the analysis of how uncertainty shocks affect the labor market.
 Section 2.1 describes the data and defines the variables.
 Section 2.2 explains the identification strategy.
-Sections 2.3 and 2.4 present empirical results that support the existence of firm financial friction and labor contracting friction, respectively.
+Sections 2.3 and 2.4 present empirical evidence for the firm financial friction and labor contracting friction, respectively.